4 Marketing Fundamentals for Coworking Space Teams

 A mentor once told me, “Earn people’s respect with your fundamentals, then put them in awe with your flash.”

-But, the advice is spot-on and it applies to more than basketball, including marketing your coworking space.
+The advice is solid and it applies to a lot of things in life and business, including marketing a coworking space.

 So what are the marketing fundamentals and why do they matter?